AkashParashar1/AkashParashar1/README.md

 - Ask me about Power BI, SQL, Python and Microsoft Excel.

-- Completed a 3-months internships in the data analytics domain.
+- Completed a 3-months internship in the data analytics domain.

 - Recently graduated with a Bachelor's degree in Computer Science & Engineering (CSE).</p>
     <p></p>